Storage account overview

 1 Data Lake Storage is a set of capabilities dedicated to big data analytics, built on Azure Blob Storage.
 For more information, see Introduction to Data Lake Storage Gen2 and Create a storage account to use with Data Lake Storage Gen2.

-2 ZRS, GZRS, and RA-GZRS are available only for standard general-purpose v2, premium block blobs, and premium file shares accounts in certain regions.
+2 ZRS, GZRS, and RA-GZRS are available only for standard general-purpose v2, premium block blobs, premium file shares, and premium page blobs accounts in certain regions.
 For more information, see Azure Storage redundancy.

 3 Premium performance storage accounts use solid-state drives (SSDs) for low latency and high throughput.